angezid/advanced-mark.js/doc/doc_v3/markRegExp-method.md

       * `groupIndex` {number} - The current group index  SG
       * `execution` {object} - The helper object for early abort:
         * `abort` {boolean} - Setting it to `true` breaks method execution
-      * `offset` {number} - When 'acrossElements: false': the absolute start index of a text node in joined context.
-        When 'acrossElements: true': the sum of the lengths of separated spaces or boundary strings that were added to the composite string so far.

 The function **must** return either `true` (to wrap) or `false` (to skip wrapping mark element).